 Tomi Pastinen, MD, PhD

-Dee Lyons/Missouri Endowed Chair in Pediatric Genomic Medicine; Director, Genomic Medicine Center; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Professor of Cancer Biology, University of Kansas School of MedicineFull Biography
+Dee Lyons/Missouri Endowed Chair in Pediatric Genomic Medicine; Director, Center for Pediatric Genomic Medicine; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Professor of Cancer Biology, University of Kansas School of MedicineFull Biography

 The cause of thousands of pediatric genetic diseases remains undiscovered, presenting challenges for families in need of answers to their child’s condition and for clinicians and researchers working to find new therapies and innovative treatment approaches for them.